 To configure warm spare failover for an existing dashboard network, navigate to the Security & SD-WAN > Monitor > Appliance status and select Configure warm spare near the upper-left side of the page, below the device name.
 In the window that appears, select Enabled.
 Enter the serial number of the secondary MX and select the desired uplink IP configuration, then select Update to enable warm spare.

 Use MX uplink IPs: When using this option, the current active MX will use its distinct uplink IP or IPs when sending traffic out to the internet.
 This option does not require additional public IPs for internet-facing MXs, but also results in more disruptive failover because the source IP of outbound flows will change.

 Use virtual uplink IPs: When using this option, both MXs will use a shared virtual IP (VIP) when sending traffic to the internet.
-This option requires an additional public IP per uplink, but allows for seamless failover because the IP address the network is using to communicate with the internet will be consistent.
-The VIP for each uplink must be in the same subnet as the IPs of the MXs themselves for that uplink, and the VIP must be different from both MX uplink IPs.
+This option requires an additional public IP per uplink, but allows for seamless failover.
+This is because the IP address the network uses to communicate with the internet will be consistent.
+The VIP for each uplink must be in the same subnet as the IPs of the MXs themselves.
+Also, the VIP must be different from both MX uplink IPs.

 Regardless of which option is selected, both MX devices will need their own uplink IP addresses for dashboard connectivity.

 Dashboard configuration should always be performed before the secondary MX is physically connected to the network.

 Note that when an MX is added to a network that already contains an MX of the same model from the Organization > Configure > Inventory page, the MX will automatically be added to that network in warm spare mode.